Faculty & Staff

 Ms. Bruno has recently moved to Salem area MA where she is enjoying beautiful views of the harbor.
 She graduated from Rivier University in 2005 with a Bachelors degree in Secondary Education with a concentration in History and Political Science.
 She currently works as the 6th grade geography teacher and form leader.
 She enjoys hiking, golfing, watching sports, and exploring new areas.
 Ms. Bruno is excited be part of the SACS community and is looking forward to the school year.

 Mr. Chuchul is originally from Long Island, New York.
 In 2013, he graduated from Harvard University with a Bachelor of Arts in History and Literature.
 In 2015, he completed a masters program in Teaching and Curriculum at Boston University.
-Mr. Chuchul teaches World History I, the history course for eighth graders.
-In addition to teaching, he coaches Cross Country and Spring Track and is the adviser to the History Bowl team.
+He has been at Salem Academy since 2013, and prior to this year, he was the eighth grade history teacher.

 Leni De los Santos

-Mrs. De los Santos was born in La Romana Dominican Republic and relocated to Salem this year with her family from Punta Cana DR. She holds a Bachelors Degree in Hospitality Management, from the Pontificia Universidad Catolica Madre y Maestra in Santo Domingo, and has years of experience in the travel and tourism industry.
-She’s really excited to join Salem Academy team this year and has already particpated in countless efforts to help improve the school.
+Mrs. De los Santos was born in La Romana Dominican Republic and relocated to Salem in 2015 with her family from Punta Cana DR. She holds a Bachelors Degree in Hospitality Management, from the Pontificia Universidad Catolica Madre y Maestra in Santo Domingo.
+Mrs. De los Santos is a key member of the administrative staff and supports the overall operation of the school.
+She likes baseball and music and enjoys spending quality time with her friends and family.

 Mr. English was born and raised in the beautiful state of Vermont.
 He then took his academic and extracurricular talents to Beverly, MA where he obtained his Bachelor’s and Master’s Degrees from Endicott College.
 Through his experiences he was able to confirm his passion for working with kids and supporting their personal development of many beneficial competencies.
 Mr. English is very grateful for the students and staff that have made his experience at SACS one he could never forget.
 In his free time, Mr. English enjoys recreational/competitive athletics (baseball, basketball, soccer and golf), quality time with friends and making the trip back to the “Green Mountain State” to visit his family.